Outdoor Survival: Publication history

 Outdoor Survival was designed by Jim Dunnigan, and published by Avalon Hill in 1972.
 It comes with three full-color interlocking, folding maps; some cards; and rules.
 The game became one of Avalon Hill's perennial bestsellers, with its success largely dependent on sales in outdoor gear stores, rather than traditional board game outlets.

 Legacy

 Gary Gygax made use of Outdoor Survival in Dungeons & Dragons, even listing the game on the "Equipment" list in Volume I of the original 1974 edition of Dungeons & Dragons.

 Reception

+Jon Freeman suggested that Outdoor Survival inspired several design choices used by Gary Gygax when creating the fantasy role-playing game Dungeons & Dragons, pointing out, "the game's 'life levels' seem to have inspired the experience levels used in D&D, and the wilderness mapboard was apparently used for overland adventures in early fantasy role-playing campaigns."

+In Issue 13 of the French games magazine Jeux & Stratégie, Michel Brassinne suggested "Don't get as close as possible to a space containing water or food, since it is likely on the following turn that a die roll will force you to abruptly change direction, meaning (by evening) you still haven't restocked."
+Although Brassinne rated the game 8 out of 10 for presentation and clarity of rules, the game only elicited a rating of 1 heart out of 4 from Brassinne, who called it "A pleasant game, nothing more."

 In a retrospective review of Outdoor Survival in Black Gate, John ONeill said "over time it became one of Avalon Hill's perennial bestsellers.
 Its success is attributed chiefly to the fact that it was sold outside regular channels — in outdoor equipment shops and the like — and because a whole generation of D&D players apparently thought of it as an essential component of any great wilderness adventure."